-A company is a resident in India in any previous year in the following cases [Sec 6(3)]
+A company is said to be a resident in India in any previous year, if:

-- (i) It is an Indian company as defined under section 2(26) of the Act; - (ii) during the relevant previous year, control and management of its affairs is situated wholly in India.
+- (i) It is an Indian company as defined under section 2(26) of the Act; or - (ii) during the relevant previous year, its place of effective management, in that year, is in India.

-A company is said to be Non-resident in India in any previous year in the following cases-
+A company is said to be Non- resident in India in any previous year if:

-- (i) it is not an Indian company; and - (ii) during the relevant previous year, control and management of its affairs is situated wholly or partially outside India.
+- (i) it is not an Indian company; or - (ii) during the relevant previous year, its place of effective management in that year, is outside India.